 Claret Press meets all the costs of editing, designing, publishing across multiple formats and marketing our books.
 So we can only publish a limited number of books a year.
 New York audiobook producer Essential AudioBooks has turned seven of our books into audiobooks.
 In Germany, Drachenhaus Verlag has published the German translation of Brushstrokes in Time by Sylvia Vetta.
-Black Tea by Stephen Morris has been shortlisted for the RSL Christopher Bland Award.
+Black Tea by Stephen Morris has been shortlisted for a Royal Society of Literature Award.

 Submitting to Claret Press